PFA03027/alpha_concurrent/README.md

         $ cd build
         $ cmake -G "your target generater" <path of alpha_concurrent>
         $ cmake --build .
-You could refer make_win_eclipse.sh as the sample for above commands
+You could refer make_win_eclipse.sh or make_linux.sh as the sample for above commands

 Current linking library of test decided by cmake.
 Therefore please configure cmake global option "BUILD_SHARED_LIBS" according your purpose like below;